toddmatthews86/Excel-Analysis-Project/README.md

 The slicer on this page allowed the data to be further broken down by category.
 Only the bar chart was not dynamic as that was already filtered by category, all other elements dynamically changed based on the slicer.

 **Insights**

--Beverages, Dairy Products, Confections and Seafood were easily the top 4 performing categories.
+- Beverages, Dairy Products, Confections and Seafood were easily the top 4 performing categories.
 They also the most number of available products.
--While all categories have show a positive trend in revenue, 4 out of the 6 products in the Meat & Poultry category have been discontinued.
+- While all categories have show a positive trend in revenue, 4 out of the 6 products in the Meat & Poultry category have been discontinued.
 With only 2 remaining products, this category is unlikely to continue the trend with out an injection of new products.
--The top 5 products represent only 6% of the total products, but their $425k in revenue accounts for 35% of the total revenue.
+- The top 5 products represent only 6% of the total products, but their $425k in revenue accounts for 35% of the total revenue.